mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v1.0.md

 #### 6.2.2.1 No Common Account Lookup System

-[Figure 40](#figure-49) shows how an account lookup can be performed if there is no common ALS in a scheme.
+[Figure 41](#figure-41) shows how an account lookup can be performed if there is no common ALS in a scheme.
 The process is to ask the other FSPs (in sequence) if they "own" the Party with the provided identity and type pair until the Party can be found.

 If this model is used, all FSPs should support being both client and server of the different HTTP **GET** services under the **/participants** resource.
 The HTTP **POST** or HTTP **DELETE** services under the **/participants** resource should not be used, as the FSPs are directly used for retrieving the information (instead of a common ALS).

-###### Figure 40
+###### Figure 41

-{% uml src="assets/diagrams/sequence/figure40.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure41.plantuml" %}
 {% enduml %}

-**Figure 40 -- How to use the services provided by /participants if there is no common Account Lookup System**
+**Figure 41 -- How to use the services provided by /participants if there is no common Account Lookup System**

 #### 6.2.2.2 Common Account Lookup System

-[Figure 41](#figure-41) shows how an account lookup can be performed if there is a common ALS in a scheme.
+[Figure 42](#figure-42) shows how an account lookup can be performed if there is a common ALS in a scheme.
 The process is to ask the common Account Lookup service which FSP owns the Party with the provided identity.
 The common service is depicted as "Account Lookup" in the flows; this service could either be implemented by the switch or as a separate service, depending on the setup in the market.

 The FSPs do not need to support the server side of the different HTTP **GET** services under the **/participants** resource; the server side of the service should be handled by the ALS.
 Instead, the FSPs (clients) should provide FSP information regarding its accounts and account holders (parties) to the ALS (server) using the HTTP **POST** (to create or update FSP information, see [Section 6.2.2.2](#6222-post-participants) and [Section 6.2.2.3](#6223-post-participantstypeid)) and HTTP **DELETE** (to delete existing FSP information, see [Section 6.2.2.4](#6224-delete-participantstypeid)) methods.

-###### Figure 41
+###### Figure 42

-{% uml src="assets/diagrams/sequence/figure41.plantuml" %}
+{% uml src="assets/diagrams/sequence/figure42.plantuml" %}
 {% enduml %}

-**Figure 41 -- How to use the services provided by /participants if there is a common Account Lookup System**
+**Figure 42 -- How to use the services provided by /participants if there is a common Account Lookup System**

 #### 6.2.3 Requests